Starting a New Job

 - Refrain from using cell phones and music devices while on the job.

 - Accurately report the hours you work.

 - Falsifying your time sheet is a federal offense.

 - If you are a Federal Work Study student, keep track of your remaining award.
 Working lots of hours can result in your award not lasting you the entire academic year.

 Suggestions to Help Navigate Challenging Situations

-Changes in class schedule, academic pressures, or other factors may affect your ability to commit to your term-time job.
-If resignation is the only solution, discuss your concerns with your supervisor and, if possible, give at least two weeks’ notice.
+Changes in class schedule, academic pressures, or other factors may affect your ability to commit to your on-campus part-time job.
+If resignation is the only solution, discuss your concerns with your supervisor and, if possible, give at least two weeks notice.